Merab Dvalishvili

+Dvalishvili's UFC career began with two losses against Frankie Saenz and Ricky Simón.
+Since then, he has been on a 14-fight win streak—the fourth longest in UFC history—defeating former champions, including José Aldo, Petr Yan, Henry Cejudo and Sean O'Malley.
+His 117 successful takedowns are the most in UFC history.

 Background

-Dvalishvili grew up in Tbilisi, Georgia.
-He started training in qartuli chidaoba (traditional wrestling) and khridoli (transitional fighting), Sambo and judo when he was young for self-defense and moved to the United States when he was 21 years old to become a professional MMA fighter.
-He trains under Ray Longo and Matt Serra.
+Dvalishvili was born in Vani, a small village in Soviet Georgia and grew up in an independent Georgia.
+He moved to Tbilisi, the capital, age nine.
+He started training at a young age, training in kartuli ch'idaoba (ქართული ჭიდაობა; traditional Georgian wrestling), khridoli (ხრიდოლი; traditional Georgian fighting), sambo, and judo for self-defense.
+He moved to the United States when he was 21 years old to become a professional MMA fighter.
+Once in America, he began to train under Ray Longo and Matt Serra.

 Mixed martial arts career

 Early career

-Dvalishvili started his MMA career in 2014 and fought under various promotions namely the Ring of Combat.
-He amassed a record of 7–2 prior to competing in the UFC.
+Dvalishvili started his MMA career in 2014.
+He fought under various promotions, namely CFFC losing his debut and the Ring of Combat before getting signed on Dana White Looking for a Fight after defending his ROC title, amassing a record of 7–2 before competing in the UFC.

+On June 2, 2017, Dvalishvili's matchup against fellow prospect Raufeon Stots was showcased on an episode of 'Dana White: Lookin' for a Fight'.
+He won this contest via spinning backfist KO 15 seconds into the first round and was subsequently awarded a contract by UFC President Dana White.

 Ultimate Fighting Championship

 Dvalishvili made his UFC debut on December 9, 2017, against Frankie Saenz at UFC Fight Night: Swanson vs. Ortega.
 He lost the fight via split decision.
+10 out of 13 media outlets scored the bout for Dvalishvili.

 His next fight came on April 21, 2018, at UFC Fight Night: Barboza vs. Lee against Ricky Simón.
 He lost the fight via technical submission at the final bell.
 This fight earned him the Fight of the Night award.
 Dvalishvili's team appealed the result on the grounds that he was not unconscious at the end of the round, but the appeal was denied.

 Dvalishvili faced Terrion Ware on September 15, 2018, at UFC Fight Night: Hunt vs. Oleinik.
 He won the fight via unanimous decision.

 Dvalishvili faced Brad Katona on May 4, 2019, at UFC Fight Night: Iaquinta vs. Cowboy.
 He won the fight via unanimous decision.

 Dvalishvili faced Casey Kenney on February 15, 2020, at UFC Fight Night 167.
 He won the fight by unanimous decision.

 Dvalishvili was scheduled to face Ray Borg on June 13, 2020, at UFC on ESPN: Eye vs. Calvillo.
 However, on June 11, 2020, it was reported that Borg withdrew from the bout and he was replaced by promotional newcomer Gustavo Lopez in a catchweight bout of 140 pounds.
 Dvalishvili was victorious via unanimous decision.

 Dvalishvili faced John Dodson on August 15, 2020, at UFC 252.
 He won the fight via unanimous decision.